amosjyng/vcr-langchain/README.md

 For more examples, see [the usages test file](tests/test_usage.py).

+If you're using the Langchain Playwright browser tools, you can also use [`get_sync_test_browser` and `get_async_test_browser`](/vcr_langchain/dummy.py) to automatically get real browsers during recording but fake browsers on replay.
+This allows you to skip downloading and installing Playwright browsers on your remote CI server, while still being able to re-record sessions in a real browser when developing locally.

 ### Pitfalls

 Note that tools, if initialized outside of the `vcr_langchain` decorator, will not have recording capabilities patched in.
 This is true even if an agent using those tools is initialized within the decorator.